tokenized/pkg/bsor/README.md

 Field types are defined in advance and the type is determined by knowing the object definition and using the field identifier.

 Fields that are the "zero" value are excluded from encoding to save space.
 For example an empty array, false boolean, or zero integer will not be encoded.

+##### Nil/Null

+If the field is a pointer then the value can be represented a a nil with a zero.
+If it is a struct then the field count is just set to zero.
+If it is a primitive then each pointer value is preceded by a push op of 1 and a nil is represented by a push op of zero.

 ##### Boolean